vbocan/ipfees/docs/softwarex-manuscript.md

 ## 7. Conclusions

-IPFees demonstrates that Domain-Specific Languages provide a viable approach to encoding complex regulatory logic in legal technology systems.
+IPFees suggests that Domain-Specific Languages provide a viable approach to encoding complex regulatory logic in legal technology systems.
 By separating jurisdiction-specific rules from software implementation, the platform enables legal professionals to maintain and extend fee calculation capabilities without programming expertise.
 Independent validation confirms production-ready accuracy, while performance benchmarks demonstrate suitability for enterprise-scale deployment.

-The open-source nature of IPFees addresses a documented gap in IP practice tools, providing both individual practitioners and research institutions with access to sophisticated fee calculation capabilities.
+The open-source nature of IPFees aims to address a documented gap in IP practice tools, providing both individual practitioners and research institutions with access to sophisticated fee calculation capabilities.
 The architecture's cross-domain applicability suggests broader applications in computational law and regulatory automation.

-As patent systems worldwide continue to evolve their fee structures in response to policy objectives and technological change, tools like IPFees that enable rapid adaptation without software redevelopment will become increasingly valuable.
+As patent systems worldwide continue to evolve their fee structures in response to policy objectives and technological change, tools that enable rapid adaptation without software redevelopment could become increasingly valuable.
 The project invites contributions from the global IP community to expand jurisdiction coverage and enhance capabilities, democratizing access to sophisticated IP fee management.

 ---